robcastagno/KubernetesNotes/content/Baremetal Kubernetes Configuration/X - Various Solutions.md

-Migrating drive to new system, internet is not up
+# Migrating drive to new system, internet is not up
 `ip addr` grab interface name
 `sudo ip link set <interface_name> up` need to update host name in router device list:
 `sudo dhclient -r && sudo dhclient`
 Also need to change the netplan in `/etc/netplan/00-installer-config.yaml`

-Turn off monitor on All in One system
+# Turn off monitor on All-in-One system
 `sudo nano /etc/default/grub`
 edit line:
 `GRUB_CMDLINE_LINUX_DEFAULT="consoleblank=60"`
 save, close, reload grub with `sudo update-grub`

-backup etcd
-set up autodeployment of a cluster worker nodes can also function as control planes two control planes for redundancy.
-`kubeadm token create`

-Use Ansible instead of terraform :c
 # Accidentally joined a node incorrectly
 (Don't do this if you can avoid it lol)
 Drain the Node